aouyar/aouyar.github.com/index.md

       prjpage: true
     - name: pybackup
       shortdesc: Python Module for implementing backup scripts.
+      longdesc: |
-      longdesc: Being developed as an alternative to custom shell scripts that improves on error checking and reporting.
+                Backups scripts in _Python_, being developed as an alternative to backup task specific custom shell scripts.
+                Backup jobs are defined in a configuration file and different backup methods are implemented by plugins, that improve on error checking and reporting.
       prjpage: true
     - name: MAC-Telnet
-      shortdesc: Telnet / SSH using MAC Address (Client and Server)
+      shortdesc: Telnet / SSH via MAC Address (Client and Server)
+      longdesc: |
+                Open source MAC Telnet client and server for connecting to Mikrotik RouterOS routers and Linux machines via MAC address.
-      longdesc: Based on the original work of [haakonnessjoen](https://github.com/haakonnessjoen)
+                Based on the original work of
+                [haakonnessjoen](https://github.com/haakonnessjoen)
-                (Håkon Nessjøen); Open source MAC Telnet client and server for connecting to Microtik RouterOS routers and Linux machines via MAC address.
-Added MAC SSH client and server functionality for tunneling SSH protocol instead of implementing shell interface directly.
-Facilitates initial provisioning of servers and embedded systems and might save the day if the network configuration gets messed up.
+                (Håkon Nessjøen); forked the upstream version to add forwarding mode for tunneling a TCP connection through MAC-Telnet protocol, and implemented MAC-SSH client and server functionality for tunneling SSH protocol instead of implementing shell interface directly.
+Use cases include initial provisioning of servers and embedded systems and recovery from IP Stack configuration errors.
-      prjpage: false
+      prjpage: True

 ---